XAMPPRocky/tokei/CONTRIBUTING.md

 }
 ```

-Filenames should be all-lowercase, whether or not the filename typically has capital letters included.
+Filenames should be all-lowercase, whether or not the filename
+typically has capital letters included.

-Note that filenames will *override* extensions, so with the following
+Note that filenames will **override** extensions with the
-configuration:
+following definition a file named `CMakeLists.txt` will be
+detected as a `CMake` file, not a `Text` file.

 ```json
 "Text":{